Examples for capacitors

 DATA: C1=C2=C3=3.0 mf

-The capacitance of the two in parallel is C34=C3+C4.
+The capacitance of the two in parallel is C23=C2+C3.
 The capacitance of the entire circuit is:

 If a voltage Vab = 6.0 V is applied, what is the charge on each capacitor?

-The charge on the first capacitor IS the charge sucked in, which can be found from the capacitance.
+The charge on the first capacitor is the same as the charge on the whole combination, since it is the only thing the left-hand wire is connected to.
+This charge can be found from the capacitance.

-There is a charge Q1 on the opposite side of the first capacitor, which must therefore have come equally from the next capacitors.
+There is a charge Q1 on the opposite side of the first capacitor, which must have come equally from the next capacitors since they are equal to each other.
 Therefore, Q2=Q3=(1/2)Q1.

 Q1 = 12 mC, Q2 = Q3 = 6.0 mC